rage/java-programming/data/part-7/2-algorithms.md

     if the value at list[middle] is smaller than searched begin = middle + 1

-    if the value at list[keski] is larger than searched end = middle - 1
+    if the value at list[middle] is larger than searched end = middle - 1

 return value -1